apancutt/deploy-aws-s3-cloudfront/README.md

 ## Configuration for [create-react-app](https://github.com/facebook/create-react-app) projects

 Pass the `--react` option when deploying apps created using `create-react-app`.
-This is shortcut for `deploy-aws-s3-cloudfront --source ./build/ --cache-control-no-cache index.html`.
+This is shortcut for `deploy-aws-s3-cloudfront --source ./build/ --cache-control index.html:no-cache`.

 ## Alternatives (and why this package exists!)